once and you should see the words "ROBOFORTH OK" displayed.

 Some words exist in the system but cannot be used:

-DOS - exit TIL to disk operating system which is not installed.
+DOS - exit TIL to SSD disk operating system which is not installed.

 "NO DOS" no disk operating system installed.